evnp/jquery.longkeys/README.md

 **length** - the minimum length of press that is considered 'long', in milliseconds.
 **onDown** - a function that will be executed when the key is first pressed, before the length-millisecond wait.
-**onShort** - a function that will be executed when the key is pressed, but released before the required amount of time.
+**onShort** - a function that will be executed after the key is released, if an insufficient amount of time has passed for this to be considered a 'long' press.

 If **length** is omitted, it is set to 300 milliseconds by default.